Metro Bank.

 The problem

-Working with UX designer Michael, I proposed a five-day Google Design Sprint — a methodology Metro Bank had never used before.
-The goal was twofold: prototype a fully mobile onboarding journey, and demonstrate that design could move at a speed the business hadn't seen from us before.
+The goal was twofold: prototype a fully mobile compliant onboarding journey and demonstrate that we could achieve it at a speed that the bank hadn't seen before.

 What we did

-The sprint brought non-designers into the process for the first time.
-Everyone had a perspective worth hearing.
-The format gave them a way to contribute without the process collapsing.
+The sprint brought non-designers into our process for the first time.
+Everyone had a voice in a format that they could contribute at speed.

 What we built

-A fully mobile account opening journey — from welcome screens through digital ID verification, KYC via video selfie, virtual card setup with Apple Pay, and debit card delivery choice.
+A fully mobile account opening journey.
+From welcome screens to identity verification and liveness checks via video selfie, virtual card setup with Apple Pay, and debit card delivery options.
 No branch visit required.

-Participants compared the solution to Monzo and Revolut in terms of speed and ease of use.
+Our journey was compared to Monzo and Revolut in terms of speed and ease of use.

 The outcome